'An American in Paris' Finds Broadway Home

 NEW YORK — An American in Paris is moving from Paris to America in March.

-Based on the 1951 film, the new musical will begin previews on Mar.
-13, follow its world premiere in the French capital at Theatre du Chatelet in December.
-The show's official Broadway opening will take place Apr.
-12.
+Based on the 1951 film, the new musical will begin previews on March 13, following its world premiere in the French capital at Theatre du Chatelet in December.
+The show's official Broadway opening is set for April 12.

-The film-to-stage adaptation will move into the Palace Theatre, which currently houses the last few shows of Holler If You Hear Me, which features the music of Tupac Shakur.
+The film-to-stage adaptation will move into the Palace Theatre, which currently houses the last few shows of Holler If You Hear Me, featuring the music of Tupac Shakur.

 The story follows a World War II U.S. Army veteran looking to start a new life as a painter in Paris.
 A wealthy patroness takes him under her wing, but complications ensue when he falls for a young French girl with her own romantic entanglements.

 Directed by Vincente Minnelli from a script by Alan Jay Lerner, the movie starred Gene Kelly, Leslie Caron and Oscar Levant.
 It won six Oscars, including best picture.